 Emplacements are dedicated to artillery weapons.
 They are not as robust as towers and bunkers.
 Being indirect weapons, they can fire above almost anything, but units can still take cover behind high structures or terrain.

 Repair facilities can repair tanks and VTOLs.
 When units are ordered to retreat after taking a given amount of damage, they will seek a nearby repair facility.
-If none is built, they will retreat to the command center.
+If none is built, they will retreat to the command centre.

 This is an emplacement with a repair turret mounted on it.
 It acts like a mobile repair unit but at a fixed point and a bit more effective.